bevyengine/rfcs/rfcs/45-stageless.md

 #### Ordering with `Commands`

 Commands (commonly used to spawn and despawn entities or add and remove components) do not take effect immediately.
-Instead, you a copy of the `flush_commands` system must run.
+Instead, you add a copy of the `flush_commands` system must run.

 This **exclusive system** (meaning, it can modify the entire `World` in arbitrary ways and cannot be run in parallel with other systems) collects all created commands and applies them to the `World`.

 This pattern is so common that a special form of ordering constraint exists for it: **command-flushed ordering constraints**.